Splendidabbey/Splendidabbey/README.md

 Here are some of the projects I've worked on:

-- [Ecommerce Website](https://github.com/Appleeyes/E-Commerce-Project): A full-fledged e-commerce website showcasing a product or service built using HTML, CSS and JS.
+- [Laragigs](https://github.com/Splendidabbey/Lara_gigs): A full-fledged e-commerce website showcasing a product or service built using HTML, CSS and JS.
 - [Landing Page](https://github.com/Appleeyes/Fylo-Page): A responsive landing page built using HTML and CSS .
 - [Blog Site](https://github.com/Appleeyes/Event-site): A blogging platform developed within an event site built using HTML, CSS, JS and PHP and MYSQL as database management.
 - [Students Management App 1](https://github.com/Appleeyes/Students-Record-Management-Application): An application to manage student records and classrooms built using HTML, CSS and PHP and MYSQL as database management.